kode4food/interpol/doc/Language_Reference.md

 "Result is %a|j"
 ```

-*Note:* For currying, we use a nil placeholder for the first (piped) argument since that will be overridden by the pipe `|` operator.
+*Note:* For piped calls, we use a nil placeholder for the first (piped) argument since that will be overridden by the pipe `|` operator.

 Binding is also useful against partials when you want to pass them around for later invocation: